lifemikey/objectstorage-swift/connect-object-storage-using-cloudfuse.md

    make install
    ```

-5. Check that the `cloudfuse` binary was installed.
+5. Check that the `cloudfuse` binary is installed.
    ```
    which cloudfuse => /usr/local/bin/cloudfuse
    ```